wernerturing/multi-delogo/docs/en/README.md

 ### Running the encoder

 To do the actual encoding, press the **Encode** button.
-This will start ffmpeg to encode the video, applying the filters.
+This will start FFmpeg to encode the video, applying the filters.
 Encoding may take a long time and cannot be interrupted.

-ffmpeg is included in the Windows download, but for Linux you'll have to install it.
+FFmpeg is included in the Windows download, but for Linux you'll have to install it.
 Your distribution probably includes a package for it.

-### Running ffmpeg manually
+### Running FFmpeg manually

-If you want more control over the encoding process, you can run ffmpeg manually.
+If you want more control over the encoding process, you can run FFmpeg manually.
 To do that, instead of **Encode**, use **Generate filter script**.
-This generates a file with the description of the filters to apply, that can be passed to ffmpeg with the `-filter_script` option.
+This generates a file with the description of the filters to apply, that can be passed to FFmpeg with the `-filter_script` option.